leszkolukasz/irio-alerting-platform/README.md

 File `.envrc.example` contains a list of required environment variables.
 Copy it to `.envrc` and fill in the values.
 Then either source it or let direnv load it automatically.

+Each microservice may need additional environment variables defined in `.env` files in their respective directories.

 ## Code formatting and linting

 Makefile contains various commands for building, linting and formatting the code.